 Being diagnosed with cancer is devastating.
 As knitters we often ask ourselves, what can we make to help?
 Knitted blankets and knitted socks can provide a little piece of comfort at a time of need, but choosing the right yarn can make all the difference.
 For those who wish to knit for charity, but don’t know anyone personally affected, there are lots of knitting projects which can be donated to cancer patients or knitted for fundraising.
 However you choose to knit for cancer, we believe if we can share even the smallest amount of joy, comfort or love, at a time of need, then each stitch is worth a million.

 Different cancers produce different symptoms, but often those undergoing treatment feel the cold more than usual, because their immune systems are under fire.
-Knitting something warm can provide some comfort, but remembering the practicalities is important.
+Knitting something warm can provide a little piece of comfort, but remembering the practicalities is important.

-Blankets and afghans are wonderful gifts, but they’re big projects so if you're going to make one, don't forget to consider essential factors, such as:
+Blankets and afghans are wonderful gifts, but they’re big projects so if you decide to make one, consider essential factors, such as: